shreyaspunacha/ShreyasPunacha/README.md

 I am primarily from Physics background with a specialisation in computational biology.
 I have a PhD from the Physics department, National Institute of Technology Karnataka, Surathkal, India.
 My doctoral thesis was focused on the dynamics and control of cardiac-arrhythmia-causing spiral waves using low voltage electric fields.
-I have also worked the pattern formation in Belousov-Zhabotinsky chemical reaction and computational problems on Blackhole Thermodynamics.
+I have also worked on the pattern formation in Belousov-Zhabotinsky chemical reaction and computational problems on Blackhole Thermodynamics.

 If you want to find more about me, please visit my webstite: https://shreyaspunacha.github.io